minhhoai1001/Algorithms-and-Data-Structures/README.md

 The tools and techniques that you learn here will be applied over and over as you continue your study of computer science.

-If you can afford it, Should buy it at Amazon: [Problem Solving with Algorithms and Data Structures Using Python SECOND EDITION](https://www.amazon.com/Problem-Solving-Algorithms-Structures-Python/dp/1590282574)
+If you can afford it, Should buy it at Amazon: [Problem Solving with Algorithms and Data Structures Using Python 2rd](https://www.amazon.com/Problem-Solving-Algorithms-Structures-Python/dp/1590282574)
+.
 If you want to see full text of this book, visit this website: [openbookproject](http://www.openbookproject.net/books/pythonds/)